garrettjgp18/Quickcards/README.md

 # Quickcards
-Quickcards is an ongoing project that levredges OpenAI to dynamically create flashcards when given a keyword.
+Quickcards is an ongoing project that levredges OpenAI to dynamically create tailored flashcards when given a topic.

 # Team Members
 - Garrett Penton (gpenton)